temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Introduction

+You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.
 Whether you're writing a complex transaction-based Workflow or working with remote APIs, you know that creating reliable applications is a complex process.

 The Temporal Cluster and a language-specific SDK, in this case the [Python SDK](https://github.com/temporalio/python-sdk), provide a comprehensive solution to the complexities that arise from modern application development.
-You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.

-Temporal provides reliability primitives, such as seamless and fault-tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.
+Temporal offers several functionalities to ensure durable execution of your code, including seamless and fault-tolerant application state tracking, automatic retries, timeouts, and rollbacks due to process failures.

 In this tutorial, you'll run your first Temporal Application and explore how Temporal Workflows and Activities work together.
 You'll use Temporal's Web UI to see how Temporal executed your Workflow, and then explore how Temporal helps you recover from a couple of common failures.